 Born in Ahmedabad - a city renowned for its rich culture and textile heritage - Asif took up embroidery when he was just seven years old after watching artisans at work.
 Over the years, he perfected different traditional Indian embroidery techniques from meeting with master artisans, by studying historical textiles in museums and private collections, and most of all through thousands of hours of practise.
 Asif also learnt other textile techniques of hand-weaving, hand painting, hand printing, and natural dyeing so he would be able to understand the tactile nature of different textiles.

 In recent years Asif has embellished garments with miniature embroidery, bringing to mind the fine art of Indian miniature painting.
-Some of these4 garments have been likened to art for the fineness of work, the details of the motifs and the selection of colours that create an effect of texture and depth.
-Asif also enhances the beauty of miniature embroidery by incorporating gemstones, pearls, and peacock feathers and beetle wings.
+Some of these 4 garments have been likened to art for the fineness of work, the details of the motifs and the selection of colours that create an effect of texture and depth.
+Asif also enhances the beauty of miniature embroidery by incorporating gemstones, pearls, peacock feathers, and beetle wings.

 Asif has gold-plated metal yarn specially crafted for his embroidery from India’s famed brocade weaving city of Benares.
 He also sources yarns from different parts of the world such as silk yarn from Thailand which is used for weaving there.
 As this yarn is half the thickness of embroidery yarn, it allows for the miniature stitches to be worked and infuses them with delicacy.